ucrawler/nntplexer/README.md

 A vm in the south east of USA will give you the best speeds possible.

 Just imagine the flow in your head, total latency between all hops == speed.
 Usenet -> internal -> client and client -> internal -> Usenet is travelled every message ID.
 2 gbit/sec = 285 roundtrips per sec.

-Wil you be able to reach https://www.fdcservers.net/configurator?fixedFilter=15&fixedFilterType=bandwidth_option ?
+Will you be able to reach https://www.fdcservers.net/configurator?fixedFilter=15&fixedFilterType=bandwidth_option ?

 todo